Welcome to the Research in Law and Law & Society catalogue, showcasing new and key research titles, from Routledge Law.

 Justice, Order and Legal Pluralism

 Refugee camps are imbued in the public imagination with assumptions of anarchy, danger and refugee passivity.
-Governing Refugees: Justice, Order and Legal Pluralism marshals empirical data and ethnographic detail to challenge such assumptions, arguing that refugee camps should be recognised as...
+Governing Refugees: Justice, Order and Legal Pluralism challenges such assumptions, arguing that refugee camps should be recognized as spaces where social capital can not only survive, but...

 Drawing on the critical legal tradition, the collection of international scholars gathered in this volume analyse the complicities and limitations of International Criminal Law.
 This area of law has recently experienced a significant surge in scholarship and public debate; individual criminal...